-A foreign company can open a branch office or liaison office or project office in India.
-The scope of operations of such offices is typically limited to activities and functions such as representative office, sourcing, technical and/or marketing support, import and export, executing a specific project, etc.
+A foreign company can open a branch office or project office or liaison office in India.
+The scope of operations of such offices is typically limited to activities and functions such as sourcing, technical and/or marketing support, import and export, executing a specific project, and representative office.